Mounika-Routhu/Technical-stuff/Interview questions/Managerial Interview.md

 **Future Prospects**

 I'm excited to leverage my expertise and experience in future projects, continuing to learn and grow as a professional.
-This brief overview would give a glimpse into my experience, career journey & tech stack so far.
+This is the brief overview about my experience, career journey & tech stack so far.